LSTclock: sidereal time clock

 The map type can be switched between the standard one and the satellite view by using the selector at the top of the sheet.

-When the "Done" button is tapped and if there is a dropped pin, the sheet is closed and the pin's longitude is set into the "Longitude" field of the parent "New/Edit Location" sheet.
-If the "Cancel" button is tapped (or the sheet is swiped down), or the "Done" button is tapped without droping a pin, the sheet is closed and the "Longitude" is left unchanged.
+When the "Done" button (✓) is tapped, the sheet is closed and the pin's longitude is set into the "Longitude" field of the parent "New/Edit Location" sheet.
+If the "Cancel" button (✕) is tapped (or the sheet is swiped down), the sheet is closed and the "Longitude" is left unchanged.

 Choose Date/Time sheet